3 min read

 Use diesel fuel with too low of a rating, and the engine is going to run more roughly and without adequate power.
-Inadequate diesel fuel cetane rating means the diesel fuel isn’t going to combust quickly enough in that engine.
+An inadequate diesel fuel cetane rating means the diesel fuel isn’t going to combust quickly enough in that engine.
 So the engine doesn’t run as well as it should.
 It's the opposite of octane in gasoline.
-Gasoline with poor octane rating actually burns TOO quickly (which is why they call it pre-detonation).
+Gasoline with poor octane rating burns TOO quickly (which is why they call it pre-detonation).
 Diesel fuel with poor cetane rating burns too slowly, which can lead to poor engine performance, increased emissions, and greater engine noise.

 What rating should you shoot for?
-While 40 is the minimum rating for diesel fuel sold in the United States, 45 is the de-facto floor for the majority of diesel engines to run well.
+While 40 is the minimum rating for diesel fuel sold in the United States, 45 is the de facto floor for the majority of diesel engines to run well.
 And some diesel engines prefer a rating closer to 50.

 If you suspect your diesel fuel’s cetane rating isn’t high enough, there are options to boost it.
 Some options are better than others.
 If you search on the internet, you’ll find no shortage of message board posts from backyard mechanics talking about how they’ve been adding toluene to their fuel for years with great results.
 Or dimethyl ether.
 Or something else.